thibgrev/Applications/Custom_apps/appli-web-postgresql/API/README.md

 # API Component

 ## Description
 This component is responsible for handling API requests to interact with the PostgreSQL database.
-It includes an Nginx configuration to handle requests.

 ## Files
 - `app.py`: Main application file with route definitions for API endpoints.
-- `nginx.conf`: Nginx configuration file to manage request routing for the API.
 - `Dockerfile`: Dockerfile to build the API container image.
 - `requirements.txt`: Python dependencies required for running the API.